JFLarvoire/today/README.md

 Copy the executables into a tools directory listed in your PATH.
 Use C:\Windows if you don't know which directory to use.
 Ex: `copy bin\WIN32\*.exe %windir%`

+To build a release for uploading on GitHub, run: `make.bat release`

 ### For MS-DOS with Microsoft tools

 You'll need Microsoft Visual C++ 1.52c.